 Korcula island is not just famous for Marco Polo who was born in Korcula town in 15ct, it is famous for the walled town of Korcula, its narrow streets, Venetian architecture, and Mediterranean lifestyle.
 This green island with many hidden bays and beaches, old villages, clear blue sea is an ideal place for cycling or spending a day in relaxation and peace.

 Marco Polo museum, Moreska sword dance, town museum.

 Day 4th: biking along Peljesac peninsula, town Potomje – Ston, distance 55 km

-- check out from hotel, transfer with our driver (you, your bags and bikes) to town Potomje (to avoid narrow and steep part of the road in distance of 5 km).
-You start with your cycling in town Potomje
+- check out from the hotel, and transfer with our driver (you, your bags and bikes) to town Potomje (to avoid the narrow and steep part of the road in a distance of 5 km).
+You start with your cycling in the town Potomje

-through tunnel that connects valley with terraces coast where the famous vineyards of Peljesac are.
+through a tunnel that connects the valley with the terraces of coast where the famous vineyards of Peljesac are.
 The road follows small coastal towns: Trstenik, Zuljana, Putnikovici, … to town Ston.
-This scenic road has many places where you can stop, enjoy in sightseeing, wine tasting, swimming or heaving the lunch in local konoba ( a restaurant where they serve local food).
-Upon arrival to Ston, check in your hotel and free time for sightseeing.
+This scenic road has many places where you can stop, enjoy in sightseeing, wine tasting, swimming or having lunch in local konoba ( a restaurant where they serve local food).
+Upon arrival to Ston, check in at your hotel and have free time for sightseeing.

 Things to do in Ston: city walls and sightseeing,

 Day 5th: Ston – Dubrovnik, day in Dubrovnik.

 - after breakfast check out from the hotel and shuttle to Dubrovnik (the drive takes 45min to 1h).
 Upon arrival to Dubrovnik check-in, then you have free time in Dubrovnik, or an optional sightseeing tour in the Dubrovnik historical center ( 2 hours of history)